-Since robbery is a serious criminal offense it’s classified as a felony.
-If you are convicted of robbery you could face up to 1-20 years of imprisonment.
-If the victim is 65 years or older imprisonment goes up to 5-20 years.
+Since robbery is a severe criminal offense and is classified as a felony, if convicted of robbery you could face up to 1-20 years of imprisonment.
+If the victim is 65 years or older, imprisonment goes up to 5-20 years.

-According to O.C.G.A. § 16-8-41 armed robbery is committed when a person has intent to commit theft and takes property from a person or in front of another by use of a weapon.
-Weapon includes anything that is also considered a replica, article or device that appears as a weapon.
+According to O.C.G.A. § 16-8-41, armed robbery is committed when a person has the intent to commit theft.
+Additionally, they must take property from a person or in front of another by use of a weapon.
+The weapon includes anything that is also considered a replica, article, or device that appears as a weapon.
 An example of this would be a person using a toy gun that appears as a real gun to commit the offense of armed robbery of a bank.

-If you or someone you know is accused of robbery it is important to have a criminal defense lawyer to help defend your rights and freedom.
-Michael Greene has 26 years of experience defending clients accused of crimes in Georgia including robbery.
+If accused of robbery, it is crucial to have a criminal defense lawyer to help defend your rights and freedom.
+Michael Greene has 26 years of experience defending clients charged with crimes in Georgia, including robbery.
 For a free consultation call (404) 636-3445.